thedroiddiv/WallpaperX/README.md

 </p>

 <h1 align="center">WallpaperX</h1>
 WallpaperX is a simple android application built using <a href="https://developer.android.com/jetpack/compose">Jetpack compose - Android’s modern toolkit for building native UI</a>.
 It uses pixabay and unsplash api to fetch wallpapers.
+<br><br>
+WallpaperX brings cool and fresh wallpapers just to you from unsplash.com.
+Set wallpapers for your home and lock screen, download and share.

 ### Technologies used
 - Jetpack compose